 This.
 Is.
 Us.

-A roundtrip from the San Diego area to Boise (1,806 miles) was something we wanted to do for some time now but it took about a year to plan.
-When the kids were off for a week we packed our clothes, boots / jackets (we’re talking it’s Nov.), and of course food and drinks for the trip…… we were off!!
+- A roundtrip family road trip from the San Diego area to Boise (1,806 miles) was something we wanted to do for some time.
+When the kids were off for a week we packed our clothes, boots / jackets (we’re talking it’s Nov.), and of course food and drinks for the trip.
+A vacation with teens, oh fun.

 If you’ve never taken a road trip and you’re traveling with kids you’ll want to prepare yourself with some road trip games for kids (you’ll thank me later).
 You will also want to make sure you pack a cooler with drinks, and a bag of snacks to minimize the amount of times you will hear “I’m hungry/thirsty”.
 Not to say that you shouldn’t stop, because you NEED to stop every few hours to get the wiggles out and allow yourself to stretch and take a bathroom break, but it helps immensely to be well stocked on goodies (and relax about eating junk food on the trip…you’re on vacation).